ExperiBass/esiJS/README.md

 esiJS is a updated library for EVE Online, that's updated and simple to use!
 It is still under development, 5 out of 20 categories are done!
-Since i haven't bought anything from CCP, i can't use the authenication (afaik).
+Since i haven't bought anything from CCP, i can't use the authenication feature (afaik).

 # USAGE: